lazzard/php-ftp-client/README.md

 ## Installation

-The recommended way to install this package is by composer:
+The recommended way to install this library is through composer:

 ```console
 composer require lazzard/php-ftp-client